paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 ### Your Mission

 **Want to edit with your favorite desktop editor?**
-Clone your [Try It 3](#%F0%9F%93%84-try-it-3-create-online-file) repository with GitHub Desktop, make local edits, and sync changes back to see them appear instantly in your Docsify-This page!
+Clone your [Activity 3](#%F0%9F%93%84-activity-3-create-online-file) repository with GitHub Desktop, make local edits, and sync changes back to see them appear instantly in your Docsify-This page!

 ### What You'll Need
-- Your repository from Try It 3
+- Your repository from Activity 3
 - [GitHub Desktop](https://desktop.github.com) ↗ (free download)

 ### The Desktop Workflow